astahl3/astahl3.github.io/_pages/space_plasma.md

 n_s \, \frac{\mathrm{d} \mathbf{u}_s}{\mathrm{d}t} = \frac{-\nabla \boldsymbol{\cdot} \boldsymbol{P_s}}{m_s} + \frac{n_s q_s}{m_s} \left[ \mathbf{E}+\mathbf{u}_s \boldsymbol{\times} \mathbf{B} \right] \hspace{0.4cm} .
 \end{equation}

 The resulting relation, known as the equation of motion in its non-conservative form, notably contains the second moment of the distribution function, the pressure tensor \\(\boldsymbol{P}_s\\).
 In general, the \\(k^{th}\\) moment of Vlasov's equation contains the \\((k+1)^{th}\\) moment of the distribution function, and so closing the system inherently requires making an approximation for the highest order velocity moment retained.
-The plasma in Ganymede's interaction region is adiabatic to reasonable approximation, e.g., (Jia et al. 2008)[https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2007JA012748], conveniently permitting the adoption of a scalar pressure to close the system:
+The plasma in Ganymede's interaction region is adiabatic to reasonable approximation, e.g., [Jia et al. 2008](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2007JA012748), conveniently permitting the adoption of a scalar pressure to close the system:

 \begin{equation}
 \label{eq:pressure}